ivotron/quiho-popper/paper/paper.md

 # Limitations and Future Work {#sec:conclusion}

-The main limitation in _quiho_ is the requirement of having to execute a test on more than one machine in order to obtain FGRUPs.
+The main limitation in _quiho_ is the requirement of having to execute a test on more than one machine in order to obtain IRUPs.
 As mentioned, an open problem is to precisely quantify the minimum amount of required machines.
 On the other hand, we can avoid having to run `stress-ng` every time the application gets tested by integrating this